What Ike Eisenhower Can Teach Us About Rest and Recovery

-The story of how celebrated US General and former President Ike Eisenhower created space for rest and recovery offers us some fascinating insights into how we too can build recovery time into our schedules while still operating at full tilt in our businesses.
+This story of how the celebrated US General and former President Ike Eisenhower created space for rest and recovery offers us some fascinating insights into how we too can build rest and recovery time into our schedules while still operating at full tilt in our businesses.

 On 6 June 1944, Allied forces landed on the beaches of Normandy, signalling the beginning of the end of WW2.
 Code-named Operation Overlord, this was the first stage in the liberation of Western Europe and a major step towards the defeat of Nazi Germany.